 is a desperate need to better understand the physical and cognitive side

 expert Dr. Matthew Smith convened a global consortium of scientists and

 physician-scientists to contribute to this monograph using the most relevant

 Available only as a download in PDF format.

 |Prostate Cancer Genes Begin to Tell Their Story—a layman’s guide to the genetics of prostate cancer - This PDF has links to an Interactive Risk Assessment Calculator from the Cleveland Clinic, a section on Understanding Your Family History of Prostate Cancer and What to Do Once You Know Your Family History of Risk for Prostate Cancer.
 The article also contains the basic information of which genes are known to affect prostate cancer risk and progression.
 For example: half of all prostate cancers carry an abnormal gene fusion that can be tested for in a new urine test called Mi-Prostate Score.

-Order a free copy or download a copy in PDF format.
+Download a copy in PDF format.

 Need multiple copies of our guides?
 Please print out and use this order form.